For espresso aficionados, no ordinary drip coffee maker can recreate the thick, concentrated bliss of a freshly pulled shot.

 To conclude, espresso is a delightful drink, but only when made with high-quality equipment that matches how your coffee appears and tastes.
 It is up to you to pick what type of espresso machine you want because different types have different perks and drawbacks.

-Whether you’re a home user or a professional barista, there is a type of espresso machine out there to suit your needs and preferences.
+I hope this article has helped you in understanding the different types of Espresso Machines.
+Whether you’re a home user or a professional barista, there is an espresso machine out there to suit your needs and preferences.

 How much does an espresso machine cost?